 You will have access to an internal program website including resources and guidance for establishing your mentoring relationship, career/internship resources for mentees, and a list of all mentors in each area of interest who can be contacted for advice.

-You will also have access to a Discord for asynchronous community building and the option to attend in-person events such as career panels, resume/CV workshops, interview prep, and more.
+You will also have access to an online platform for asynchronous community building and the option to attend in-person events such as career panels, resume/CV workshops, interview prep, and more.

 Please email Dr. Tabitha Kirkland at email@example.com with any questions about the program.